2023 Workers' Compensation Program- Day 3

 Denise is a frequent presenter for government, business, educational and community groups.
 She taught Human Resources Law for the ASU Master of Legal Studies Program in 2014 and 2015 and was active with the former ASU Law Group.

-Denise is a mediator with the U.S. Postal Service.
+Denise has been a mediator with the U.S. Postal Service for 25 years.
 She and her husband, Don Doerres, are regular presenters of “Soft Skills for a Hard World,” a seminar to improve workplace communication and resolve conflict.
 Denise and Don belong to the University of Iowa Alumni Association and Denise is a life member of both the ASU and U of A Alumni Associations.

 Denise served on the Board of Directors for 20 years for Girl Scouts – Arizona Cactus-Pine Council.
 The Girl Scouts awarded Denise the Thanks Badge in 2000; the Thanks Badge II in 2005, and the Impact Award in 2020, their highest volunteer honors.
 She currently serves as Chair of the Council’s Personnel Committee.
 Denise and Don live in Scottsdale and are active at St. Patrick Catholic Community.